svjack/ComfyUI-HunyuanVideoWrapper/readme.md

 Clip text encoder (has autodownload)

-For now using the original https://huggingface.co/openai/clip-vit-large-patch14, files (only need the .safetensor from the weights) go to:
+For now using the original https://huggingface.co/openai/clip-vit-large-patch14, files (only need the .safetensor from the weights and all the config files) go to:

 `ComfyUI/models/clip/clip-vit-large-patch14`